 Jesse Stewart is an award-winning percussionist, composer, improviser, artist, instrument builder, educator, and writer dedicated to re-imagining the spaces between artistic disciplines.
 Dr. Stewart is an Associate Professor of music in Carleton University’s School for Studies in Art and Culture and an adjunct professor in the Visual Arts program at the University of Ottawa.

 He has performed and recorded with many musical luminaries in addition to leading several groups and performing regularly as a soloist.
-In 2012, he was honored with the “Instrumental Album of the Year” Juno award for his work with Stretch Orchestra.
+In 2012, he was honoured with the “Instrumental Album of the Year” Juno award for his work with Stretch Orchestra.
 He has been widely commissioned as a composer and his music has been featured at festivals throughout Canada, the United States, and Europe.
 He is a past recipient of the Terry Fox Humanitarian Award and is dedicated to building and strengthening communities through arts education and outreach.

 A “pioneer” of the literacy movement for over 30 years, Mary Wiggin is the Executive Director of the Ottawa Community Coalition for Literacy, established in 1984.
 Ms. Wiggin developed three community-based literacy programs in the city including the one at the John Howard Society of Ottawa; Access to Literacy, a program for adults with physical disabilities at the Neil Squire Society; and English Language Tutoring of the Ottawa Community which teaches ESL learners in their homes.